 Glorious Goodwood Horse Racing Festival

-During those five days in late July and occasionally early August, 35 races are contested, with many of those races being group events pitting superstar equines against one another.
-In the meantime, the festival also acts as one of the premier events of the social season among the British upper class.
-In fact, thousands of racing fans of all stripes come out to see the thrilling action and enjoy the festive atmosphere.
+Thirty-five races are run over five days in late July and sometimes early August, many of them group events featuring superstar horses.
+Meanwhile, the festival also serves as one of the premier events of the British upper-class social season.
+In fact, thousands of fans from all walks of life come to watch the electrifying action and enjoy the atmosphere.

 The History of Goodwood Race Course and the Goodwood Racing Festival

-What makes the Goodwood Race Course so special is that it’s located on the estate of the Earls of Richmond and Lennox in an area of South Downs National Park.
+What makes Goodwood racecourse so special is that it occupies a most unusual and rare place, on the estate of the Earls of Richmond and Lennox, in a very special part of the South Downs National Park.

-Racing began in earnest at this location at the behest of the third Duke of Richmond.
-He hosted the events to entertain his fellow members of the Sussex militia.
-On the first day of racing at Goodwood, the Duke rode a winner, while the future King George IV won a race on the third day.
+Racing began in earnest here at the behest of the third Duke of Richmond.
+He staged the events, or at least the first few, to amuse the members of his Sussex militia, many of whom probably fancied themselves horsemen and racers.
+On the first day of racing, the Duke rode a winner, while the future King George IV won a race on the third day.

 Glorious Goodwood Festival in Society